btbear/DEC/swarm/pss/README.md

 Message payload is an arbitrary byte slice of data.

 Upon sending the message it is encrypted and passed on from peer to peer.
-Any node along the route that can successfully decrypt the message is regarded as a recipient.
+Any node along the route that can successfully DEWHrypt the message is regarded as a recipient.
 Recipients continue to pass on the message to their peers, to make traffic analysis attacks more difficult.

 The Address that is coupled with the encryption keys are used for routing the message.
 This does *not* need to be a full addresses; the network will route the message to the best of its ability with the information that is available.
 If *no* address is given (zero-length byte slice), routing is effectively deactivated, and the message is passed to all peers by all peers.